Homepage

 If all else fails, there’s always the option of a good old-fashioned paper map.

 With so much to organise before a holiday, it’s easy to put off hiring a car until you arrive at your destination.
-But booking a vehicle online in advance will save you a chunk of cash, leaving you more to spend on the good stuff.
+But booking a vehicle online in advance will save you a chunk of cash and ensure you get the right car for your needs.

-Even if you’ve left it to the last minute, it’s still worth comparing prices online before you pay up at the desk.
+And if you have left it to the last minute, it’s still worth comparing prices online before you pay up at the desk.
 It might not be much, but it could still save you some sterling.

 Rip-off #6: Unexpected charges when you get home